My blog posts likely contain affiliate links, including for the Amazon Associates program.

 1. Watch Sunrise at Balanced Rock

 It takes about 20 minutes to drive from the Arches entrance to Balanced Rock, which is right near the turn to the Garden of Eden.
 You can park here and take a short walk around the huge precarious rock structure; don’t worry – this is actually one single rock formation (rather than one rock balanced on another) and has stood for millions of years.
-Once you’ve enjoyed the sunrise, head into the Garden of Eden for a short hike.

 2. Visit the Windows & Double Arch